Mary Snyder Shall, P.T., Ph.D.

 Professor and chair

-In August 1989, the Department of Physical Therapy, School of Allied Health Professions, began a three-year professional program based on three years of previous college work that leads to a Master of Science degree.
+In August 1989, the department began a three-year professional program based on three years of previous college work that leads to a Master of Science degree.
 On Feb.
-8, 2001 the VCU Board of Visitors approved a proposal to offer a Doctor of Physical Therapy as the entry-level professional degree.
+8, 2001 the VCU Board of Visitors approved a proposal to offer a Doctor of Physical Therapy (DPT) as the entry-level professional degree.
 The State Council of Higher Education in Virginia gave its final approval for the proposal on June 20, 2001.
-The first class to study the professional program began in July 2002.
+The first class to study the DPT program began in July 2002.

 In addition to the professional program, the department participates in three collaborative and interdisciplinary Ph.D. programs.

 The mission of the VCU Department of Physical Therapy is to serve the commonwealth of Virginia and the nation by: